 How do I prevent fraud in African market research panels?

-Use layered defenses: red-herring attention checks, time-to-complete thresholds, open-text gibberish detection, media evidence requests (photos or voice notes that prove context), straight-line detection, and periodic panel recalibration.
+Use layered defences: red-herring attention checks, time-to-complete thresholds, open-text gibberish detection, media evidence requests, straight-line detection, and periodic panel recalibration.
 Practitioners report that coordinated fraud rings can pass simple screeners, so multiple overlapping checks are necessary.

 Do I need GDPR compliance for research in African markets?

-If any of your respondents are EU citizens, or if your organization processes data subject to GDPR, yes.
-South Africa’s POPIA has similar requirements.
-Even where neither law technically applies, following GDPR-grade consent and data-minimization principles protects your study’s credibility and your respondents’ rights.
+If any of your respondents are EU citizens, or if your organisation processes data subject to GDPR, yes.
+South Africa's POPIA has similar requirements.
+Even where neither law technically applies, following GDPR-grade consent and data-minimisation principles protects your study's credibility and your respondents' rights.
 Always provide clear opt-outs and transparent data-use statements.

 When should I use probability sampling versus quota sampling in Africa?